Imogen Holst: Schooling

-Descriptions of Imogen as a small child indicate that she had blue eyes, fair hair, an oval face reminiscent of her father's, and a rather prominent nose inherited from her mother.
+Descriptions of Imogen as a small child indicate that she had blue eyes, fair hair, an oval face reminiscent of her father's, and a prominent nose inherited from her mother.
 In 1912, at the age of five, she joined the kindergarten class at the Froebel Institute, and remained at the school for five years.
 Summers were often spent at the Holsts' rented country cottage at Thaxted in Essex, where Gustav Holst began an annual Whitsun Festival in 1916.

 In 1917 Imogen began boarding at Eothen, a small, private school for girls in Caterham which later merged to form Caterham School.
 It was there that Jane Joseph, Gustav's star pupil from SPGS, taught music.
 A letter home, dated 17 July 1917, tells of "compertishions[sic], and ripping prizes, and strawberries and cream for tea".
 At the school, Imogen studied piano with Eleanor Shuttleworth, violin with André Mangeot (described as "topping") and theory with Jane Joseph ("ripping").
 Under Joseph's tuition Imogen produced her first compositions—two instrumental pieces and four Christmas carol tunes—which she numbered as Ops.
 1, 2, and 3.
 In the summer term of 1920, she composed and choreographed a "Dance of the Nymphs and Shepherds", which was performed at the school under her direction on 9 July.
 (Note: The "Nymphs and Shepherds" dance music was Imogen's Op.
 4, originally titled The Masque of the Tempest.)